Streamline Health® Announces Strategic Alignment and Closing of Registered Direct Offering of Common Stock

 - The Company anticipates exiting fiscal 2022 with $17 million of booked SaaS ACV, and exiting fiscal 2023 with $30 million of booked SaaS ACV

-/EIN News/ -- Atlanta, GA, Oct.
-27, 2022 (GLOBE NEWSWIRE) -- Streamline Health Solutions, Inc. (“Streamline,” “Streamline Health,” or the “Company”) (Nasdaq: STRM), a leading provider of solutions that enable healthcare providers to proactively address revenue leakage and improve financial performance, today announced a strategic alignment of its business and the closing of its previously announced registered direct offering of common stock.
+Atlanta, GA, Oct.
+27, 2022 (GLOBE NEWSWIRE) -- Streamline Health Solutions, Inc. ("Streamline," "Streamline Health," or the "Company") STRM, a leading provider of solutions that enable healthcare providers to proactively address revenue leakage and improve financial performance, today announced a strategic alignment of its business and the closing of its previously announced registered direct offering of common stock.

 Strategic Alignment